quicwg/base-drafts/draft-ietf-quic-transport.md

 immediate or delayed acknowledgement should be generated after processing incoming packets.

-Acknowledgements of packets carrying CRYPTO frames SHOULD be delayed but minimally, to complete the handshake with minimal latency.
-Delaying them allows the endpoint to bundle any response data with this ACK frame.
+Acknowledgements of packets carrying CRYPTO frames SHOULD be minimally delayed, to complete the handshake with minimal latency.
+Delaying them by a small amount, such as the local timer granularity, allows the endpoint to bundle any data sent in response with the ACK frame.
 ACK frames SHOULD be sent immediately when the crypto stack indicates all data for that packet number space has been received.

 Packets containing only ACK frames are not congestion controlled, so there are limits on how frequently they can be sent.
 An endpoint MUST NOT send more than